-In contrast to the historical period, all scenarios show both decreases and increases in urban fraction between 2015 and 2100 (Fig. 10).
+- 500 In contrast to the historical period, all scenarios show both decreases and increases in urban fraction between 2015 and 2100 (Fig. 10).
 Urban changes are largely driven by the SSP scenarios (i.e. population dynamics) resulting in almost identical changes in the LUCAS LUC dataset in scenarios based on the same SSP scenario.
 A widespread urbanization signal can be found in the SSP5-based scenarios for Europe except for Eastern Europe, which shows a decrease in urban fraction (Fig. 10d,h).
 The increase in urban fractions is particularly strong in Great Britain.
-The SSP1-based scenarios show a increase with

-- 435 10d,h).
-The increase in urban fractions is particularly strong in Great Britain.
-The SSP1-based scenarios show a increase with a smaller magnitude in West- and South Europe, respectively, as well as Scandinavia and a decrease in the eastern European countries including some parts of Germany (Fig. 11a,b).
+The SSP1-based scenarios show a an increase with a - 505 smaller magnitude in West- and South Europe, respectively, as well as Scandinavia and a decrease in the eastern European countries including some parts of Germany (Fig. 11a,b).
 Based on the SSP4/RCP6.0 scenario, only a few urban areas in Spain, France, Italy, England, and the Czech Republic exhibit an increase in urban fraction.
 In East- and Central Europe urban fraction decreases, with Germany experiencing the largest decrease.
-The SSP3/RCP7.0 scenario is the only scenario which does not - 440 show a decrease in urban fraction in Russia.
-Instead, it shows decreases in Western and Central European countries.
-The time series analysis of the aggregated changes for Europe shows that all scenarios project an increase in urbanization until 2050 (Fig. 15a).
-Thereafter, only in the SSP5-based scenarios the total urban area increases further until 2100.
+The SSP3/RCP7.0 scenario is the only scenario which does not show a decrease in urban fraction in Russia.
+Instead, it shows decreases in Western and Central European countries. - The time series analysis of the aggregated changes for Europe shows that all scenarios project an increase in urbanization until 2050 (Fig. 15a).
+Only in the SSP5-based scenarios the total urban area increases further until 2100.
 For the other scenarios, urban fraction remains constant or declines.
-There are however regional differences.
-In the EA region, all scenarios show a peak in urbanization until 2050 and a decreases until 2100 with the exception of SSP3/RCP7.0, where the - 445 peak is already reached by 2040 (Fig. 15d).
+However, there are regional differences.
+In the EA region, all scenarios show a peak in urbanization until 2050 and a decreases until 2100 with the exception of SSP3/RCP7.0, where the peak is already reached by 2040 (Fig. 15d).
 The IP and ME regions show a similar temporal evolution of urban areas (Fig. 15b,c).
-However, the decrease is stronger in ME.
+However, - 515 the decrease is stronger in ME.
 Here, the total urban area in 2100 is even smaller than the total area in 1950 in the SSP3/RCP7.0 scenario.